What is the BIFF Communication Method and Why Does It Matter

 1. De-escalates Conflict

-2. Promotes Clear Communication
+2. Promotes Clear, Informative, Friendly, and Firm Communication

 The BIFF method encourages clear, fact-based communication.
 This helps prevent misunderstandings and keeps conversations focused on relevant issues rather than emotional reactions.